orvedahl/fortrandep/README.md

 ```
 A stencil for such a minimal makefile is provided in the `Makefiles` directory named
 `GNUmakefile.stencil.minimal`.
 All possible variables that the user can change and their
-description are provided in `GNUmakefile.stencil`.
-Some of the more important options
+description are provided in the more extensive `GNUmakefile.stencil`.
+Some of the more
-are described below.
+important options are described below.

+Also included is a stencil for a standalone makefile that does not rely on the `FortranDep`
+machinery, named `GNUmakefile.stencil.standalone`.
+This can be used for smaller projects
+or systems that do not support python scripts.
+It is meant to be a fully self-contained
+makefile that shares some nice features of the full setup.
+Nothing is done automatically,
+i.e., no autogenerating the list of source files, no automatic dependency checker.
+The
+`GNUmakefile.stencil.standalone` serves more as a template for a typical makefile, with
+some sophisticated features.

 #### Specifying Source Files
 There are two ways to choose what source files will be included in the build.
 The default method